narain-karthik/GTN-29-06-2025_11AM/README_Master_Data.md

 ## Overview

 The Master Data Management system provides Super Admins with centralized control over all reference data and system configurations in the GTN Engineering IT Helpdesk.
-This comprehensive guide covers how to manage all core data elements that drive the helpdesk operations.
+This comprehensive guide covers Categories, Priorities, Statuses, Email Settings, Timezone Settings, and Backup Settings that drive the helpdesk operations.

 ## Accessing Master Data